 I asked Sue what she’s growing now and what produce will be available over the next few weeks.

 “Coming up soon will be Pink and White Egyptian garlic.
 Also well on their way are the strawberries, but we will keep them local as they won’t travel well.
 Obviously lots of preserves will come out of this crop too.

-order heirloom seeds & nursery products
+Order heirloom seeds and nursery products

 After the weekend I brought home some strong granadilla and strawberry plants raised by Sue.
 They are growing happily in our garden and we look forward to some yummy fruit this summer.